Plastickid/smallaxe-website/README.md

 * lower &mdash; wrap output in strtolower
 * escape &mdash; escape output
 * e &mdash; an alias of _escape_

+### Multi-argument functions
+Small Axe templates support multi-argument functions in the format <code>{{var|function:arg1:arg2:arg3}}</code>.
+Currently, you can use the following functions:

+* substr:offset:length

+You can also use the shortcut function <code>ellipses</code> to trim a string if it exceeds the argument.
+For example, <code>{{var|ellipses:18}}</code> will trim and append "..." to a $var only if it exceeds 18 characters in length, including spaces.

 ### Extention
 Small Axe can handle other functions in templates using the extend() method.
 For example: